1410–1411 imperial elections

 In the years 1410 and 1411 saw three royal elections in the Holy Roman Empire.
-The elections were prompted by the death of previous King Rupert in 1410 and, after two contested elections in 1410, resulted in Sigismund of Hungary being recognized as the new king in 1411.
+The elections were prompted by the death of the previous King of the Romans Rupert III in 1410 and, after two contested elections in 1410, resulted in King Sigismund of Hungary being recognized as the new king in 1411.

 Background

-In 1378, Wenceslaus IV, of the House of Luxembourg, had succeeded his father Charles IV as ruler of both the Holy Roman Empire and the Kingdom of Bohemia.
-However, his failure to stamp out civil unrest or resolve the Western Schism led some of the prince-electors to remove him from his rule.
-In August 1400 four of the seven prince-electors chose Rupert, Elector Palatinate as the new king.
+In 1378, Wenceslaus IV, of the House of Luxembourg, had succeeded his father Charles IV as ruler of both the Holy Roman Empire (King of the Romans) and the Kingdom of Bohemia.
+However, his failure to stamp out civil unrest or resolve the Western Schism led some of the prince-electors to remove him from his rule in 1400.
+In August 1400 four of the seven prince-electors chose Rupert, Elector Palatinate from the House of Wittelsbach as the new King of the Romans.
 Wenceslaus did not recognise his removal but did not move against Rupert either.
 Rupert ruled for ten years until he died on 18 May 1410.

 After Rupert's death, two princes vied for the succession, both from the House of Luxembourg: